lammitch95/RealTimeProcessor/README.md

 and then provides statistical analysis for each sensor type, such as average, minimum, and maximum values.
 Additionally, it visualizes the processing times of each object using scatter charts, displaying real-time performance metrics.

+###Multithreading Concept and Design

+* Split the data  into chunks based on the number of available CPU cores ensuring even distribution.
+* Launch threads each responsible for processing a chunk of data.
+Use lambda functions to encapsulate the work logic for each thread.
+* Use atomic counters to safely update shared variables.
+* Periodically update progress and emit signals for UI responsiveness.
+* Wait for all threads to finish using join() to ensure the main program flow doesn’t continue prematurely.

 ### Key Features

 * Utilizes Qt's threading capabilities to process large datasets in parallel, reducing processing time.